justinnevins/dexrp-tools/replit.md

 **Mobile-First Design**: The application uses a mobile app layout with bottom navigation, optimized for mobile devices with a maximum width constraint (max-w-md).
 The design includes simulated status bars and mobile-specific UI patterns.

-**Data Storage Strategy**: Browser localStorage is the primary storage mechanism through the `BrowserStorage` class, which manages wallets, transactions, trustlines, and escrows entirely client-side.
+**Data Storage Strategy**: Browser localStorage is the primary storage mechanism through the `BrowserStorage` class, which manages wallets, transactions, and trustlines entirely client-side.
 This approach was chosen to eliminate backend database dependencies while maintaining data persistence across sessions.

 ### Backend Architecture

 **Server Framework**: Express.js with TypeScript, serving both API endpoints and the Vite development middleware.

-**API Design**: RESTful API endpoints for wallet management (`/api/wallets`), transactions, trustlines, and escrows.
+**API Design**: RESTful API endpoints for wallet management (`/api/wallets`), transactions, and trustlines.
 The backend provides CRUD operations but defers to client-side storage for actual data persistence.

 **Storage Layer**: The backend includes both an in-memory storage implementation (`MemStorage`) and database schema definitions using Drizzle ORM, but the application primarily uses browser-based storage for simplicity and offline capability.